wfjm/mvs38j-langtest/jobs/README.md

 | [mcpi](../codes/README_mcpi.md) | mcpi_*_t.JES | test job (verification) |
 |                              | mcpi_*_f.JES | benchmark job |

 For details follow the link in the Case ID column and consult the "Jobs" section.
+See also the [benchmark summary](../README_bench.md) for an overview table of benchmark results and a compiler ranking.

 ### Available Jobs <a name="jobs"></a>
 The available Compiler-Case combinations are